 This Provençal dish started as a fisherman’s cobbling together of the cheapest fish available.
 Now, it’s world-renowned.
 Bouillabaisse is made with mussels, shrimp, clams, and monkfish, and dolloped with rouille, a spiced aioli.
 Saffron is a key ingredient here, so make sure your spice rack is up to snuff before attempting.

 For every meaty beef stew, there is a delicious vegetable-based option waiting in the wings.
-In this case, of course, that would be ratatouille, a one-skillet dish where thinly-sliced zucchinis, yellow squashes, tomatoes, and eggplants are layered over a tomato sauce and baked until silky smooth.
+In this case, of course, that would be ratatouille, a one-skillet dish where thinly-sliced zucchinis, yellow squashes, tomatoes, and eggplants are layered over a tomato sauce and baked until silky smooth and soupy underneath.
+Though this is best in late summer when the vegetables are freshest, it’s a very forgiving dish and can easily be thrown together with whatever looks passable at the grocery store and some good olive oil.
+Sop it up with crusty bread!

 Featured Image: Stock Photos from Anna_Pustynnikova / Shutterstock